Antonio Brosa

-Antonio Brosa (27 June 1894 – 23 March 1979) was a Spanish violinist.
+Antonio Brosa (27 June 1894 – 23 March 1979) was a Spanish violinist, mostly active in the UK.

+Life

 Born in La Canonja in Catalonia, Brosa began studying the violin at the age of four with his father, making his public debut at the age of 10 in Barcelona.
 He studied with Mathieu Crickboom in Brussels, and made his debut in London in 1919, aged 25, and his first tour of the US in 1930.

 Brosa was the soloist for the premiere performance of the young Elizabeth Poston's Violin Sonata, broadcast by the BBC on 9 July 1928, for Haydn Wood's Violin Concerto on 1 March 1933, with the BBC Symphony Orchestra, conducted by Joseph Lewis, and also for the first performance of Arthur Benjamin's Violin Concerto (1932) on 5 January 1934 with the BBC Symphony Orchestra, conducted by Adrian Boult.

 In the summer of 1938 William Walton asked Brosa to look over and suggest improvements for the first two movements of his Violin Concerto, which he was writing for Jascha Heifetz.

 He was introduced to Benjamin Britten by Frank Bridge (Britten's teacher) and the two became great friends.
 Britten played his Suite for Violin and Piano with Brosa at the International Society for Contemporary Music Festival held in Barcelona in 1936.
 In 1940, Britten consulted Brosa on the difficulties of his Violin Concerto.
 Brosa gave the first performance of the concerto at Carnegie Hall on 28 March 1940, playing on his Vesuvius Stradivarius of 1727 with the New York Philharmonic, conducted by John Barbirolli.
 This performance launched his career as an international soloist.
 However, Britten later took out many of Brosa's virtuosic embellishments as they were no longer to his liking.